kerpak/KerbalSyncProgram/README.rst

 Kerbal Sync Program
 ==================================

+*Synchronize your missions in the clouds.*

 USAGE
 ----------------------------------

-1. Fork https://github.com/kerpak/KerbalSyncProgram to your github account
+1. Fork https://github.com/kerpak/KerbalSyncProgram to your github account:

-2. Setup your Kerbal Space Program folder
+2. Setup your Kerbal Space Program folder:

 .. code:: bash